 Two weeks later, yet another angry mob is formed.
 They decide Dr Frankenstein must be harbouring the Monster and attack the hospital.
 Erik comes along on horseback and tries to stop the mob.
 Ralph Bellamy on horseback trying to talk down an angry mob is… well, actually it’s kind of cool.
 When I build my time machine, I’ll start pitching my ‘Ralph Bellamy: One Man Riot Negotiator’ series to Jack Warner.

 Frankenstein tells Erik that the he has healed the Monster by putting the lab assistant’s brain in it, thereby restoring the good name of Frankenstein.
 The rioters, with no Bellamy to talk sense into them, attack the hospital.
 Frankenstein talks to the Monster, who responds with Ygor’s voice.
-Eric escapes, Dr Bohmer tries to turn on the sleeping gas.
+Erik escapes, Dr Bohmer tries to turn on the sleeping gas.
 The rioters begin choking.
 The little girl and Elsa are saved, the rioters run off, coughing.
-Eric tries to save Ludwig, but Elsa faints so he has to rescue her instead.
+Erik tries to save Ludwig, but Elsa faints so he has to rescue her instead.
 Ygor/The Monster goes blind, because he had the wrong blood type and that’s just how brain transplants work, dammit.
-Furious, Ygor/Monster kills Bohmer, then staggers around the lab smashing stuff.
+Furious, the Ygor/Monster kills Bohmer, then staggers around the lab smashing stuff.
 The hospital burns, Ygor trapped inside.
 Eric and Elsa walk off into the sunrise.
 The end.

 Ghost marks the point where Frankenstein passes from being an A-film to a B-film property.
 It’s also the last film in which Universal has the confidence in the Monster holding as a solo lead in his own movie.
 The absence of Boris Karloff is tangible in every scene the Monster is in.
 Lon Chaney Jr, fresh from his success as the Wolf Man is not awful as the Monster.
-He’s physically bigger than Karloff, and this adds to the Monster’s imposing presence, but otherwise Lon brings little new or interesting to the role.
+He’s physically bigger than Karloff, which adds to the Monster’s imposing presence, but otherwise Lon brings little new or interesting to the role.
 He does lip-synch to Ygor’s dialogue pretty well, though.